enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 .. note::
     Because physical representation is dependent on the mass, mass setting cant be changed once an model is added to the world.
 If you need to change the mass, remove and add again.

 Add Trigger Volume button will create an empty cube.
 That cube can be used to trigger custom code paths.
-The details are at :ref:`TriggerVolumes`.
+The details are at :ref:`Trigger Object Editor`.

 Adding GUI Elements
 ___________________